+Although a pair of density bands typically corresponds with 1 year of growth, no universal pattern of band formation and timing of the high density (HDB) and low density (LDB) bands over the seasonal cycle has been found among reef sites world-wide (Highsmith, 1979).
+Many examples of missing bands or additional bands ("stress bands") and sequences of double HDBs (dHDB) have been reported (Brachert et al., 2013; Dodge et al., 1992; Highsmith, 1979; Leder et al., 1991; Lough and Cooper, 2011; Worum et al., 2007).
 More recent studies have shown the systematics of calcification to differ among taxa and ocean regions.
-While temperature tends to boost calcification rates in recent zcorals, temperature effects on extension rate and density markedly differ (Carricart-Ganivet, 2004; Elizalde-Rendon et al., 2010; Lough, 2008; Norzagary-Lopez et al., 5 2014).
+While temperature tends to boost calcification rates in recent z corals, temperature effects on extension rate and density markedly differ (Carricart-Ganivet, 2004; Elizalde-Rendon et al., 2010; Lough, 2008; Norzagary-Lopez et al., 2014).
 In the Indo-Pacific genus Porites, linear extension rate shows a significant increase with sea-water temperature but a concomitant decrease in bulk skeletal density (Lough, 2008).
+Importantly, however, extension rates have been shown to decline at unusually high temperatures (Cantin et al., 2010; De'ath et al., 2009, 2013).
 In Orbicella from the Western Atlantic, relationships of skeletal growth with ambient water temperature are less clear.
 In the Gulf of Mexico and Caribbean Sea, linear extension rates decline when skeletal bulk density increases with temperature (Carricart-Ganivet, 2004).
 In Atlantic Porites (Elizalde-Rendon et al., 2010) the response of linear extension with temperature agrees with that of Porites from the Indo-Pacific, but no temperature effect on bulk density is evident (Elizalde-Rendon et al., 2010).
-It has been suggested, therefore, that the calcification strategies of the two coral genera and their species differ with regard to successfully colonizing space on a reef.
+It has been suggested, therefore, that the calcification strategies of the two coral genera and their species differ with regard to successfully colonising space on a reef.
 Likely, Orbicella is adapted to high-latitude settings by investing more of their calcification resources into linear extension rather than thickening, i.e. "sacrificing density" in order to occupy space on a reef efficiently near the lower temperature threshold of distribution (Carricart-Ganivet, 2004).
 In addition to the environment, gender seems to represent another poorly understood component controlling calcification (Cabral-Tena et al., 2013).